-All School of Medicine procedures will be in conformity with the University-wide timetable for tenure and promotion considerations and will comply with the University of South Carolina procedures in the Faculty Manual, as revised on December 17, 2013.
+All School of Medicine procedures will be in conformity with the University-wide timetable for non-tenure track promotion considerations and will comply with the University of South Carolina procedures in the most current Columbia Campus Faculty Manual (presently, as revised on June 9, 2017).

-All tenure-track faculty members in the Unit who have completed the minimum years of service are considered for tenure, and all faculty members below the rank of professor are considered for promotion each year.
-The chair of the Tenure and Promotion Committee, in collaboration with the department chair, is responsible for notification of the individual faculty members under consideration (with a copy to the Faculty Affairs Office).
-Potential candidates for tenure and promotion will be advised of their eligibility for tenure or promotion by the dean, department chair, or other appropriate administrator by the date included in the university tenure and promotion calendar on the provost's website.
-A faculty member who intends to apply for tenure or promotion in the next cycle must so inform the dean, department chair, or other appropriate administrator no later than 15 calendar days after the first notification.
-On the dates listed on the official calendar, the unit must provide the provost with a list of those faculty members who intend to apply for tenure or promotion.
-The list must also include any faculty members in their penultimate year who have not stated their intent to apply for tenure and must, therefore, include all who are in their penultimate year.
-Faculty members in the decision year do not have the option of not being considered for tenure.
+All faculty members below the rank of professor are eligible to be considered for promotion each year.
+The chair of the Appointment and Promotion Committee, in collaboration with the departmental Academic Vice Chair, is responsible for notification of the individual faculty members under consideration (with a copy to the Faculty Affairs Office).
+Potential candidates for promotion will be advised of their eligibility for promotion by the dean, department chair, or other appropriate administrator by the date included in the university promotion calendar on the provost's website.
+A faculty member who intends to apply for promotion in the next cycle must so inform the dean, department chair, or other appropriate administrator no later than 15 calendar days after the first notification.
+On the dates listed on the official calendar, each unit must provide the provost with a list of those faculty members who intend to apply for promotion.

-D. The Tenure and Promotion File
+D. The Promotion File

-The faculty member desiring consideration must submit an updated file to the department chair by the University deadline.
-It is the candidate's responsibility to provide compelling evidence that s/he has fulfilled all requirements of the Unit criteria for promotion and/or tenure.
-A candidate and the academic unit should follow UCTP guidelines for compiling files.
+The faculty member desiring consideration must submit an updated file to the Unit chair by the stated deadline.
+It is the candidate's responsibility to provide compelling evidence that s/he has fulfilled all requirements of the Unit criteria for promotion.
+The candidate and the academic unit should follow University Committee on Tenure and Promotion (UCTP) guidelines for compiling files.
 The record of teaching, research, and service shall be thoroughly documented in the file.
-The Unit is responsible for (a) providing a synthesis of evaluations of the candidate's teaching performance in accordance with the prevailing procedures established by the Provost and UCTP at the time the file is submitted, (b) obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina, (c) ensuring that the correct criteria are used, and (d) assembling the candidate's file in a manner consistent with UCTP guidelines.
+The Unit is responsible for (a) providing a synthesis of evaluations of the candidate's teaching performance where appropriate, (b) obtaining at least five evaluations of the candidate's research and scholarship from outside the University of South Carolina, (c) ensuring that the correct criteria are used, and (d) assembling the candidate's file in a manner consistent with UCTP guidelines.